Skip to content

 Read more

 Our framework addresses these issues by (a) discovering visual concepts with NMF, and (b) constructing concept graphs that capture interactions through a shallow GAT, balancing expressiveness and interpretability.
-Although our models do not outperform heavily optimized task-specific CBMs, they demonstrate consistent generalization across medical and standard datasets and, in some cases, surpass baseline CBMs, showcasing a more faithful, visually grounded alternative for explainability.
+Although our models do not outperform heavily optimised task-specific CBMs, they demonstrate consistent generalisation across medical and standard datasets and, in some cases, surpass baseline CBMs, showcasing a more faithful, visually grounded alternative for explainability.

 2022